 These are the seeds that we at An American Homestead have harvested from our own crop year after year.
 These seeds are very rare and hard to obtain as I explained in the youtube video during season 1.
 This variety of the Achocha Cucumber (Cyclanthera brachystachya) grew very well for us the homestead.
 We had zero issues with disease or pest pressures on this plant.

 Cyclanthera brachystachya (Achocha) is an annual that we measured growing up to 15-20 feet with production spanning from July to October.
 This is a plant that originates in South and Central America but is well suited for almost all US hardiness zones.
-This is truly an amazing plant!
+This is truly an amazing plant and will wow the crowd at your local farmers market or county fair.

 The seeds you are getting provided 95% germination in the previous generation.
 Sow directly in rich soil and water well for a week keeping the soil moist.
 Sow in mid spring or after all danger of frost is gone.
 Keep the soil moist throughout the growing season but do not over water as the leaves may begin to turn yellow.
 Constant harvesting will spur new growth on the plant.
 NOTICE: If you don’t see fruiting right away, don’t lose patience.
 Fruiting can be late into the summer and even into fall.